-When a valid application is received we are required to advertise applications for pavement café licences for not less than 28 days by posting notices in the area of the proposed pavement café, under the terms of the Highways Act 1980.
+When we receive a valid application we are required under the terms of the Highways Act 1980 to advertise applications for at least 28 days by posting notices in the area of the proposed pavement café.

 If no objections are raised, the licence will be granted within five working days.